 (2) Has completed an approved Accreditation council for graduate medical education (ACGME) accredited post-doctoral training program in anesthesiology which affords appropriate training necessary to administer deep sedation and general anesthesia: and/or

-(3) Has completed a minimum of one year advanced clinical training in anesthesiology from a Joint commission on accreditation of healthcare organization (JCAHO) accredited institution that meets the objectives set forth in part two of the American dental association's "Guidelines for Teaching the Comprehensive Control of Anxiety and Pain in Dentistry"; and
+(3) Has completed a minimum of two year advanced clinical training in anesthesiology from an American dental association commission on dental accreditation accredited institution that meets the objectives set forth in the "Guidelines for Teaching Pain Control and Sedation to Dentists and Dental Students" as adopted by the October 2007 American dental association house of delegates; and

-(4) Has a properly equipped facility(s), whether fixed, mobile, or portable, for the administration of general anesthesia or deep sedation in which the permit holder agrees to have available and utilize adequate monitoring, personnel, emergency equipment and drugs as recommended in the American dental association's "Guidelines for the Use of Conscious Sedation, Deep Sedation and General Anesthesia for Dentists" and/or the American association of oral and maxillofacial surgeon's "Office Anesthesia Evaluation Manual"; and
+(4) Has a properly equipped facility(s), whether fixed, mobile, or portable, for the administration of general anesthesia or deep sedation in which the permit holder agrees to have available and utilize adequate monitoring, personnel, emergency equipment and drugs as recommended in the "Guidelines for the Use of Sedation and General Anesthesia by Dentists" as adopted by the October 2007 American dental association house of delegates and/or the American association of oral and maxillofacial surgeon's "Office Anesthesia Evaluation Manual", 8th edition; and

 (5) At the time of application maintains successful completion of an advanced cardiac life support course, or its age appropriate equivalent; and